 Stock Options.
 We use the binomial model to calculate the fair value of stock options granted on or after January 1, 2006.
 The binomial model incorporates assumptions regarding anticipated employee exercise behavior, expected stock price volatility, dividend yield and risk-free interest rate.
 Anticipated employee exercise behavior and expected post-vesting cancellations over the contractual term used in the binomial model were primarily based on historical exercise patterns.
 These historical exercise patterns indicated there was not significantly different exercise behavior between employee groups.
-For our expected stock price volatility assumption, we weighted historical volatility, while our implied volatility assumption was based on actively traded options related to our common stock.
+For our expected stock price volatility assumption, we weighted historical volatility and implied volatility.
+We used daily observations for historical volatility, while our implied volatility assumption was based on actively traded options related to our common stock.
 The expected term is derived from the binomial model, based on assumptions incorporated into the binomial model as described above.